rails/rails/guides/source/active_job_basics.md

 config.active_job.queue_adapter = :solid_queue
 config.solid_queue.connects_to = { database: { writing: :queue } }
 ```

-which sets the `:solid_queue` adapter as the default for Active Job in the production environment, and connects to the `queue` database for writing.

 Additionally, the database connection for the `queue` database is configured in `config/database.yml`: